Actor Kevin Spacey to face 7 additional sex charges in UK

-LONDON (AP) — Actor Kevin Spacey will be charged with seven further sex offenses, all relating to the same alleged victim, piling on the pressure for one of Hollywood’s biggest stars.
+LONDON (AP) — Actor Kevin Spacey will be charged with seven further sex offenses in Britain, all relating to the same alleged victim, U.K. prosecutors said Wednesday.
+It brings the number of charges the Hollywood star faces in the U.K. to 12.

 Britain’s Crown Prosecution said Wednesday that charges against the former “House of Cards” star are three of indecent assault, three of sexual assault and one of causing a person to engage in sexual activity without consent.
 The charges relate to incidents between 2001 and 2004.